 But I don’t just relate to that frustrated feeling – I’ve moved past it.
 After giving up on learning to play piano for a while, I had the good fortune of meeting someone who introduced me to another method that worked better for me.
 Having information presented in a way that I could understand and easily apply made all the difference.

 Knowledge is power.
 Knowing your needs plus your options is the best way to find the right approach for you.
 Let’s look at what you need to learn to play piano.
+But before we continue with the rest of the article, here’s a quick video I made showing you just how easy learning piano can be:

 Knowing Your Instruments’ Notes